 This is also the main reason we never recommend chelation therapy for metal detoxification.
 A development program works better and is much safer.
 For details, read Chelation Therapy.

 Food sources.
 Sulfur-containing amino acids are found naturally in a wide range of foods.
 Among the most important are meats, eggs, some well-cooked beans and some seeds such as sesame.

 The onion family - garlic, onions, scallions, green onions – are high in these chemicals, as well.

 Other vegetables that are rich in sulfur are the cabbage family (cabbage, cauliflower, broccoli, and Brussels sprouts), and the radish family of vegetables.
 However, these are not quite as rich in sulfur as onions, scallions and garlic, along with the meats and eggs.
 The sulfur is usually more abundant and in a more usable form in animal foods.

-These amino acids may also be a part of chelation drugs (EDTA, DMPS and others) and other chelating substances such as chlorella and cilantro.
+Other.
+Sulfur-containing amino aicds are part of chelation drugs (EDTA, DMPS and others) and other chelating substances such as chlorella and cilantro.

 Taurine for four lows pattern.
 L-Taurine is the only sulfur-containing amino acid used regularly in development programs, and this is only when a four lows pattern is present.
 I am not sure why, but L-taurine works excellently in this situation.
 To learn more, please read the article entitled, Taurine on this website.

 Some nutrition authorities say that mercury irreversibly binds to sulfyhdryl groups, which involve cysteine.
 We do not agree with this because, in all cases, we are able to slowly remove mercury from the body.

 An article related to this one is Protein.